DHTMLX/docs-suite/docs/treegrid/api/treegrid_autoheight_config.md

 # autoHeight

 @short: Optional.
-Makes long text split into multiple lines based on the width of the column, controls the automatic height adjustment for the header/footer
+Makes long text split into multiple lines based on the width of the column, controls the automatic height adjustment for the header/footer and cells with data

 @signature: autoHeight?: boolean;